Notes on the Geography of Sri Lanka: Jaffna

 Across a mile of water, there's another old fort still manned by the Sri Lankan Navy and raising a bit of cash of the side by operating the Fort Hammenhiel Resort.

-But sorry, we're here for the churches that cluster at the nearby village of Kayts (pronounced "kites").
+Churches cluster at the village of Kayts (pronounced "kites").
 Here's the oldest of them, St. James, and it sets the standard.
-It also raises the pesky topic of Christianity in this part of Sri Lanka.
+It also raises the topic of Christianity in this part of Sri Lanka.

 In 1544 the rajah of Jaffnapattam ordered the execution of 600 Catholic converts, including one of his own sons.
 A lifetime later, and soon after the Portuguese conquest of Ceylon in 1617, "the whole of the Tamil population was baptized into Christianity."
 One source claims that the Jaffna Peninsula was dotted with chapels and schools in each of the parishes into which the Portuguese had divided it.